emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

      git fetch github pull/93/head:branch/2023-01-06/speed-hax

-   If the pull request is from the Ravenbrook MPS repo on GitHub, and its branch already has a conventional name, then use the existing name.
+   If the pull request is from the `Ravenbrook MPS repo on GitHub`_, and its branch already has a conventional name, then use the existing name.

    If the branch to be merged is in a third-party repo, such as a fork not on GitHub, you can fetch it using a remote, e.g.::